U.S., Danish EOD technicians enhance combat readiness during FTX

 |0

-This work, U.S., Danish EOD technicians enhance combat readiness during FTX [Image 15 of 15], by TSgt Charles Welty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Danish EOD technicians enhance combat readiness during FTX, by TSgt Charles Welty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.